Author: James Deatherage

 In this iBiology video, NIGMS Director Jon Lorsch gives an overview of the Institute and careers in scientific public service.
 He also answers questions from the scientific community during an iBiology Q&A session.

-One of the research and training resources we help fund is iBiology Link to external web site, a collection of high-quality, free online videos of scientists talking about their research, career paths and related topics.
+One of the research and training resources we help fund is iBiology, a collection of high-quality, free online videos of scientists talking about their research, career paths and related topics.
 The project, which also receives support from the National Science Foundation and other organizations, produces material that is relevant to those at a range of educational and career levels, especially undergraduate students, graduate students and postdocs.

 When Ron Vale started the iBiology project in 2006, his goal was to give people around the world broader access to research seminars.
 Since then, the scope has expanded.
 The collection now includes 350 videos that fall into three main categories: